Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online readers.

 Dal khichdi (or khichdi as it is often called) is a dish made with rice and lentils.
-In this recipe, we use moong dal (ssplit and skinned green gram/mung bean).
+In this recipe, we use moong dal (split and skinned green gram/mung bean).
 This dish is, therefore, called moong dal khichdi.

 Moong dal khichdi is very light and easy to digest.
-That's why this dish is a good choice for those with a weak digestive systems, sick people, toddlers, and even babies who are over six months old (although you may need to adjust and thin the recipe appropriately).
+That's why this dish is a good choice for those with weak digestive systems, sick people, toddlers, and even babies who are over six months old (although you may need to adjust and thin the recipe appropriately).

-Moong dal khichdi is a complete meal in itself and very wholesome.
+Moong dal khichdi is a complete meal in itself and is very wholesome.
 You can have it with yogurt/dahi, desi ghee, or just some pickles.
 Adding just a tablespoon of desi ghee improves the flavor.
 Mix it well and eat.
 Learn about the health benefits of mung beans/moong dal in my article.

-Other dals like tuvar (arhar), whole moong dal, chana dal (split and skinned brown chick peas/bengal gram) can be used in addition to the rice to make khichdi.
+Other dals like tuvar (arhar), whole moong dal, and chana dal (split and skinned brown chick peas/bengal gram) can be used in addition to the rice to make khichdi.

 - For Boiling Dal